SukhadJoshi/AI-Voice-Agent/KNOWN_LIMITATIONS.md

    - Upgrade to Pro plan ($5/month) for 100,000 credits
    - Provides more reliable usage for development/testing

-**Note:** The -79 credit overage on Free plan does NOT result in automatic charges.
-Service is simply paused until credits are restored or overages are enabled.

-**For Reviewers:**
-- Please do NOT enable overages on the demo account
-- Wait for monthly credit reset if testing is needed
-- All code functionality is correct and will work once credits are available

 **⚠️ CRITICAL FOR DEPLOYMENT:**
 - **DO NOT deploy with Cartesia API key** - Any usage will consume credits and increase debt (from -79 to -100+)